 Figure 2: Disah area (unconfined Disi) in 2012 (top) and 2014 (bottom).
 The town of Disah in the top left.
 Locally owned farms were not affected.
-The three pointed object near the center is the hunting lodge, which was also exempted.
+The three pointed object near the centre is the hunting lodge, which was also exempted.
 The Rum company (owned by the Masri family) was mandated to reduce their water use form 35 MCM to 15 MCM.
 Some change in the cropped area is visible, but should not be used to infer compliance/noncompliance.
 NDVI does not correlate uniformly with water use and noise due to weather, seasonal variations, and LANDSAT’s own schedule limits comparability.